Beliavsky/Fortran-code-on-GitHub/README.md

 [fortran-cython-examples](https://github.com/Nicholaswogan/fortran-cython-examples): examples for how to wrap Fortran with Cython, by Nick Wogan

+[FortranDriver](https://github.com/ja72/FortranDriver): skeleton code for calling a Fortran DLL compiled with ifx from a C# driver program, by John Alexiou.
+There are procedures for linear algebra, random number generation, spline interpolation, and quaternions.

 [fortran-in-go](https://github.com/ryanrocket/fortran-in-go): shows how to compile Fortran code into a shared object with relative memory positioning (-fPIC) and allow Go to dynamically link it at compilation time, by Ryan Wans

 [fortran-in-python](https://github.com/HugoMVale/fortran-in-python): examples of how to build and call Fortran modules in Python using ctypes and f2py, by HugoMVale